Adult degree handbook

 - Completion of a minimum of 122 semester hours of academic work

-- Completion of the requirements for the Liberal Arts and Sciences Core Program
+- Completion of the requirements for the Bluffton University Enduring Values General Education Program

 - Completion of the major with a GPA of at least 2.0 within the major program